gms1/angular-dynaform/docs/dev/issues.md

  appending '/index' to the exports from public_api.ts in the library solved this issue

-## nativescript-angular:
+## nativescript-angular

 * FIXED in 4.2: broken 'ngDefaultControl' directive [831](https://github.com/NativeScript/nativescript-angular/issues/831)

 * aot:  building example using aot (npm run build-android-bundle), I got "ERROR in Template parse errors: 'XXX' is not a known element" for components defined in nativescript-core-module.
       Had to add "schemas: [NO_ERRORS_SCHEMA]" to DynamicNativeScriptFormModule